codefromcoffee/lizardspoc.github.io/cheats/index.md

 ---
-title: cheatsheets
+title: cheats
-permalink: /cheatsheets/
+permalink: /cheats/
 layout: page
 sitemap: false
 ---

-# Cheatsheets
+# Cheats

 This is the placeholder for my cheatsheets landing page.